ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>To ensure that worker nodes and authorized cluster users communicate with the master through the private service endpoint only, include this flag to create the cluster without the public service endpoint.</dd>

 <dt><code>--pod-subnet <em>SUBNET</em></code></dt>
-<dd>All pods that are deployed to a worker node are assigned a private IP address in the 172.30.0.0/16 range by default.
-If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR to provide the private IP addresses for pods.
+<dd>In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
+In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
+In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
+If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
 <p>When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least <code>/23</code>, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
-For larger clusters, use <code>/22</code> to have enough pods for eight workers, use <code>/21</code> to have enough pods for 16 workers, and so on.</p>
+For larger clusters, use <code>/22</code> to have enough pod IP addresses for eight worker nodes, <code>/21</code> to have enough pod IP addresses for 16 worker nodes, and so on.</p>
-<p>The subnet must be within one of the following ranges:
+<p>The subnet that you choose must be within one of the following ranges:
 <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>
 <li><code>172.21.0.0 - 172.31.255.255</code></li>
 <li><code>192.168.0.0 - 192.168.254.255</code></li>
 <li><code>198.18.0.0 - 198.19.255.255</code></li></ul>Note that the pod and service subnets cannot overlap.
 If you use custom-range subnets for your worker nodes, you must [ensure that your worker node subnets do not overlap with your cluster's pod subnet](/docs/containers?topic=containers-vpc-subnets#vpc-ip-range).</p></dd>

 <dt><code>--service-subnet <em>SUBNET</em></code></dt>
 <dd>All services that are deployed to the cluster are assigned a private IP address in the 172.21.0.0/16 range by default.
-If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR to provide the private IP addresses for services.
+If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your services.
 <p>The subnet must be specified in CIDR format with a size of at least <code>/24</code>, which allows a maximum of 255 services in the cluster, or larger.
-The subnet must be within one of the following ranges:
+The subnet that you choose must be within one of the following ranges:
 <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>
 <li><code>172.21.0.0 - 172.31.255.255</code></li>
 <li><code>192.168.0.0 - 192.168.254.255</code></li>
-<li><code>198.18.0.0 - 198.19.255.255</code></li></ul>Note that the pod and service subnets cannot overlap.
-The pod subnet is in the 172.30.0.0/16 range by default.</p></dd>
+<li><code>198.18.0.0 - 198.19.255.255</code></li></ul>Note that the pod and service subnets cannot overlap.</p></dd>

 <dt><code><strong>--skip-advance-permissions-check</strong></code></dt>
 <dd>Skip [the check for infrastructure permissions](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#infra_permissions_get) before creating the cluster.
 Note that if you do not have the correct infrastructure permissions, the cluster creation might only partially succeed, such as the master provisioning but the worker nodes unable to provision.
 This value is optional.
 You might skip the permissions check if you want to continue an otherwise blocked operation, such as when you use multiple infrastructure accounts and can handle the infrastructure resources separately from the master, if needed later.</dd>